punnypenguins/projectdelve/CONTRIBUTING.md

 ### Review process

 Once your pull request is submitted, I'll review it within a week and request changes if necessary.
 Once I confirm everything is good to go, your pull request will be accepted and merged with the master branch.

+## Additional resources

+Include links to additional resources, such as docs, bugs, and communication venues (developer listserv, emails, etc).

 ## Questions